Shillaker/shillaker.github.io/cv.md

 Advisor to IoT start-up, reducing the environmental impact of the built environment.

-Since its founding, I've helped develop the company's system architecture, data science function, and technical hiring.
+Since its founding, I helped develop the company's system architecture, data science function, and technical hiring.

 *Technologies*: Python, Tensorflow, DynamoDB, PostgreSQL.